ncschroeder/LeetCode-Problems/Get_Watched_Videos_by_Your_Friends.md

     Next, create the list of videos.

-    Let videoWatchCounts be a map where the keys are video names and the values are the counts of times those videos were watched by the people in peopleAtParamLevel.
+    Let videoWatchCounts be a map where the keys are video names and the values are the counts of times those videos were watched by the people at the param level.
     */
     val videoWatchCounts: Map<String, Int> =
         peopleAtParamLevel